ryanoisin/newsite.github.io/_pages/about.md

 ---

 I am assistant professor at the [Department of Data Science and Biostatistics](https://juliuscentrum.umcutrecht.nl/en/data-science-and-biostatistics), University Medical Centre Utrecht, in the Netherlands.
-I develop tools and approaches that help biomedical, social, and behavioral scienctists study causal relations using observational data.
+I develop tools and approaches that help biomedical, social, and behavioral scientists study causal relations using observational data.

 My methods research has touched on causal inference, time-series analysis, graphical models, and computational modeling.
 I collaborate with researchers from diverse backgrounds, such as epidemiology, clinical psychology and psychiatry, linguisitics and public policy.
 Since July 2023 I work on the [VAC4EU](https://vac4eu.org/) project with the Real World Evidence team at UMC Utrecht.